bu-528-sp19/Deduplicating-Cloud-functions/Sample.md

   * Define and implement specialized data curation techniques
   * Optimize de-duplication data structure and indexing
   * Perform data and event de-duplication to avoid redundant execution of stateless functions
+  * Demonstrate the efficiency in performing function deduplication by deduplicating data

 ## 2. Users/Personas Of The Project: